 Do STD home remedies work?

 Natural medicine can be an effective treatment for some sexually transmitted infections and can help to reduce the symptoms experienced by the individual.
-In some cases, natural remedies can provide a safe and effective treatment.
+In some cases, natural remedies can provide safe and effective treatment.
 In others, medical treatment such as antibiotics may be necessary, although we would always recommend using complementary medicine alongside any conventional treatment to ensure the best results.

 Nutrients such as vitamins A, C, E and zinc are important for proper immune functioning.

-Vitamin A is necessary for normal growth and integrity of epithelial tissues such as the vaginal mucosa.
+Vitamin A is necessary for the normal growth and integrity of epithelial tissues such as the vaginal mucosa.
 Vitamin A also provides resistance to infection.